-- 129. As a condition of obtaining products and/or services at AT&T, he was required to provide his PII to Defendant, including his name, date of birth, phone number, Social Security number, and other sensitive information. - 130.
-Upon information and belief, at the time of the Data Breach, Defendant maintained Plaintiff's PII in its system. - 131.
-Plaintiff Alex Petroski is very careful about sharing his sensitive PII.
-Plaintiff stores any documents containing his PII in a safe and secure location.
-He has never knowingly transmitted unencrypted sensitive PII over the internet or any other unsecured source.
-Plaintiff would not have entrusted his PII to Defendant had he known of Defendant's lax data security policies. - 132.
-Upon information and belief, Plaintiff's PII was improperly accessed and obtained by unauthorized third parties, including his name, address, phone number, date of birth, and Social Security number.
-In particular, Mr. Petroski was informed through his google one account, which does dark web monitoring, on or about March 19th that his PII (including his name, address, date of birth, social security number, address, phone number) were available on the dark web. - 133.
+- 110. Defendant obtained Plaintiff Thomas' Private Information as a former employee of Defendant. - 111.
+At the time of the Data Breach, Defendant retained Plaintiff's Private Information in its system. - Plaintiff Thomas is very careful about sharing her sensitive Private Information.
+Plaintiff stores any documents containing her Private Information in a safe and secure location.
+She has never knowingly transmitted unencrypted sensitive Private Information over the internet or any other unsecured source.
+Plaintiff would not have entrusted her Private Information to Defendant had she known of Defendant's lax data security policies. - 113.
 As a result of the Data Breach, Plaintiff made reasonable efforts to mitigate the impact of the Data Breach, including researching and verifying the legitimacy of the Data Breach.
 Plaintiff has spent significant time dealing with the Data Breach-valuable time Plaintiff otherwise would have spent on other activities, including but not limited to work and/or recreation.
-This time has been lost forever and cannot be recaptured. - 134.
-Plaintiff suffered actual injury from having his PII compromised as a result of the Data Breach including, but not limited to: (i) invasion of privacy; (ii) theft of his PII; (iii) lost or diminished value of PII; (iv) uncompensated lost time and opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (v) loss of benefit of the bargain; (vi) lost opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (vii) statutory damages; (viii) nominal damages; and (ix) the continued and certainly increased risk to his PII, which: (a) remains unencrypted and available for unauthorized third parties to access and abuse; and (b) remains backed up in Defendant's possession and is subject to further unauthorized disclosures so long as Defendant fails to undertake appropriate and adequate measures to protect the PII.
+This time has been lost forever and cannot be recaptured. - 114.
+Plaintiff suffered actual injury from having her Private Information stolen as a result of the Data Breach including, but not limited to: (i) invasion of privacy; (ii) lost or diminished value of Private Information; (iii) lost time and opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (iv) loss of benefit of the bargain; (v) lost opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (vi) statutory damages; (vii) nominal damages; and (viii) the continued and certainly increased risk to her Private Information, which: (a) remains unencrypted and available for unauthorized third parties to access and abuse; and (b) remains backed up in Defendant's possession and is subject to further unauthorized disclosures so long as Defendant fails to undertake appropriate and adequate measures to protect the Private Information.

-- 135. The Data Breach has caused Plaintiff to suffer fear, anxiety, and stress, which has been compounded by the fact that Defendant has still not fully informed him of key details about the Data Breach's occurrence. - 136.
-As a result of the Data Breach, Plaintiff anticipates spending considerable time and money on an ongoing basis to try to mitigate and address harms caused by the Data Breach. - 137.
-As a result of the Data Breach, Plaintiff is at a present risk and will continue to be at increased risk of identity theft and fraud for years to come. - 138.
-Plaintiff Alex Petroski has a continuing interest in ensuring that his PII, which, upon information and belief, remains backed up in Defendant's possession, is protected and safeguarded from future breaches.
+- 115. The Data Breach has caused Plaintiff to suffer fear, anxiety, and stress, which has been compounded by the fact that Defendant has still not fully informed her of key details about the Data Breach's occurrence. - 116.
+As a result of the Data Breach, Plaintiff anticipates spending considerable time and money on an ongoing basis to try to mitigate and address harms caused by the Data Breach. - 117.
+As a result of the Data Breach, Plaintiff is at a present risk and will continue to be at increased risk of identity theft and fraud for years to come. - 118.
+Plaintiff has a continuing interest in ensuring that her Private Information, which, upon information and belief, remains backed up in Defendant's possession, is protected and safeguarded from future breaches.